Revolt of the Barretinas: Background

 Discord had existed for some time between the Castilian-dominated Spanish government and inhabitants of the realms of the Crown of Aragon (which included the Kingdom of Aragon itself, the Kingdom of Valencia, the Kingdom of Majorca, and the Principality of Catalonia).
 The crowns of Aragon and Castile had been dynastically unified under the same king since 1517, during the reign of King Charles I, grandson of Ferdinand and Isabella.
 However, they remained separate polities with their own laws and institutions.
 Discontent had boiled over into revolts several times, most notably in the Reapers' War (Guerra dels Segadors) from 1640-1652.
 The 1640 revolt had broad support among Catalan society, and the Catalans' ally France annexed Roussillon (also known as French Cerdagne or Northern Catalonia) as a result of the war.
 Since the revolt, however, feelings toward France had grown more ambivalent in Catalonia.
 France came to be seen more as an economic competitor than a useful ally.

 Charles II, King of Spain from 1665-1700.
 Charles II was crippled by both physical and mental disabilities, but his complacent administration's lack of interference in Catalonia was appreciated.

 Tensions between Catalonia's leadership and the Crown somewhat subsided during the same time period.
 Spanish punishments for the 1640 revolt were quite lenient.
 Since many leaders of the region had committed high treason which, by the standards of the era, could easily have led to their execution en masse, this leniency was appreciated.
 King Charles II came to the throne in the 1660s; while generally regarded by historians as an incompetent and ineffectual ruler, his lack of activity was considered a blessing in Catalonia.
 Rather than continue the centralization of government in Madrid, Charles II did little and let regions manage their own affairs.
-John of Austria the Younger (Don Juan José) was a popular viceroy who put important Aragonese and Catalan nobles in positions of power, earning the goodwill of the nobility.
+John Joseph of Austria (Don Juan José) was a popular viceroy who put important Aragonese and Catalan nobles in positions of power, earning the goodwill of the nobility.
 Feliu de la Peña, an important Catalan noble, called Charles II "the best king Spain ever had."

 In 1684, the fortunes of many Catalan peasants plummeted.
 Locust swarms ravaged crops, ruining farmers and disrupting the entire economy.
 The locusts continued to be a problem in the following years, and were especially virulent in 1687.